How to Tenderize Steak with Salt

 While in the water, massage the steak further to ensure all the salt is removed.
 From there, give it a good rinse under the kitchen faucet.

 Pat dry your steak with a kitchen towel or a paper towel.
 Rest your meat on a new plate, season it as you like and then you can start grilling it.

-Before grilling your tenderized steak, there are a few things to consider.
+Before start grilling, there are a few things to consider.

 - Use kosher or sea salt, not table salt.
 This is a very important point to consider.
 The table salt has tiny grains and it will not tenderize your salt.